Updated December 2025

 Students and Parents: In relation to personal information of students and parents, the School’s primary purpose of collection is to enable the School to provide schooling for the student.
 This includes satisfying both the needs of parents and the needs of the student throughout the whole period the student is enrolled at the School.

-The purposes for which the School collects, holds, uses and discloses personal information of students and parents include:
+The purposes for which the School collects, holds, uses and discloses personal information of students and Parents include:

 In some cases where the School requests personal information about a student or parent, if the information requested is not obtained, the School may not be able to enrol or continue the enrolment of the student.

-Job applicants, Staff members and Contractors: In relation to personal information of job applicants, staff members and contractors, the School’s primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor, as the case may be.
+Job applicants, staff members and contractors: In relation to personal information of job applicants, staff members and contractors, the School’s primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor, as the case may be.

 The purposes for which the School uses personal information of job applicants, staff members and contractors include: